-Last summer, I moved into a new house with (squee!) granite countertops.
-Within a few weeks, I was searching for “easy DIY granite cleaner recipe” because, well, streaks.
+Four years ago, I moved into a home with something I never had before: granite countertops.
+Within a few weeks, I was searching for the best homemade granite cleaner… because, well, streaks.
 Here’s the perfect recipe that leaves my counters shiny and streak-free.

-At first I thought they needed to be resealed.
-After all, the house was a few years old and I had no idea how the counters were maintained before we moved in.
-So I did the dirty work of resealing them… only to realize they didn’t really need it and the streaky, cloudy mess returned within a couple of days!
+I wondered if they needed to be resealed.
+After all, the house was a few years old, and I didn’t think anyone had resealed them in quite a while.
+So I did the dirty work of resealing my countertops… only to have the steaky, cloudy mess return within a couple of days!

 Luckily, my lovely friend Halle Cottis knows her stuff.
 When she sent me a copy of her new book Natural Solutions for Cleaning & Wellness, I saw granite cleaner in the table of contents.
 I flipped straight to the recipe.